nikhilpr23/markdown-previewer-react/README.md

-### markdownPreviewer
+# Markdown Previewer

-# When I enter GitHub flavored markdown into the Editor, the text is rendered as HTML in the Previewer as I type.
+## When GitHub flavored markdown is entered into the Editor, the text is rendered as HTML in the Previewer as it is being typed.

-> This project was created with the objective of completing the **second** of 5 projects under FreeCodeCamp's Front End Libraries Cerification course.
+## See it in action [here](https://markdownpreviewernikhilpr23.herokuapp.com/)

 **Technologies Used** -
 - React
+- Marked (library to parse Markdown)
 - Javascript
-- ES6
-- Marked(library to parse Markdown)
-- HTML5
 - CSS3

+##The page has a responsive design.

+###The test bundle in use is from FreeCodeCamp.

+> This project was created with the objective of completing the **second** of 5 projects under FreeCodeCamp's Front End Libraries Cerification course.

-This project has been bootstrapped with Create React App.
+>this project has been bootstrapped with Create React App.

-The UI has been made responsive.
-The test bundle in use is from FreeCodeCamp.

-The project is also deployed on Heroku.